 Polish Shot Bars

 You’ll find Pijalnia and Bunia Luka all over Krakow as they are both chains, but that doesn’t hinder the experience at all.
-Most people just pop in for a quick shot of beer on the way home or before a night out, as all drinks are only 4zl (yes that’s right a beer, shot or wine is only €1) but you’ll still find a nice mixture of locals and tourists perched up there for the night.
+Most people pop in for a quick shot of beer on the way home or before a night out, as all drinks are only 4zl (yes that’s right a beer, shot or wine is only €1), you’ll still find a nice mixture of locals and tourists perched up there for the night.

-Wodka Cafe – Wodka cafe is one of the smallest bars in Krakow but that doesn’t stop it from being one of the most popular bars for locals and tourists alike.
+Wodka cafe is one of the smallest bars in Krakow but that doesn’t stop it from being one of the most popular bars for locals and tourists alike.
 This cozy little bar is located in the Old Town just off the main square on Mikołajska street.
-They offer a wide range of flavoured and traditional polish vodkas served on cute vodka sipping glasses in sets of 6 on a wooden tray.
+They offer a wide range of flavored and traditional polish vodkas served on cute vodka sipping glasses in sets of 6 on a wooden tray.
 They are meant for sharing but we think you can keep them all just for yourself.

 It’s all in the name, Bubble toast has a unique cocktail menu that focuses on prosecco and champagne paired with a simple but tasty list of open toats.
 This out of the world cocktail bar is an Instagramers best friend, you can take a fantastic shot from any angle in here.
 This is one of the best bars in Krakow and one that shouldn’t be missed.

 The Art Acoustic Jazz Club is a music club located one minute from the Main Square, at ul.
 Szewska 12.
 Opened in the 1990s, it has the reputation of one of the best Polish jazz clubs.
-Not only the entire Polish leader but also many giants of the world jazz scene performed on regularly held concerts here.
+Many giants of the world jazz scene performed on regularly held concerts here.
 In the era of universal commercialization, PiecArt retained its unique – artistic character.
 If your looking for more love music check out our guide to lice music in Krakow.

-Mr. Vavelsky Garden & Pub – It is Krakow’s favourite karaoke bar and beer garden.
+It is Krakow’s favorite karaoke bar and beer garden.
 This place has a unique atmosphere.
 The restored medieval basement will take you on a journey through time.
-The unique decoration are like nothing else in Krakow, they have a fire breathing dragon on the dance floor and perform cocktail fire shows on there steal bar.
+The unique decoration are like nothing else in Krakow.
+They have a fire breathing dragon on the dance floor and perform cocktail fire shows on there steal bar.
 This is one of the stops on our Pub Crawl.

 Places to Avoid